Maianh2510/ETL/README.md

 The main goal: Our primary objective is to perform ETL (Extraction, Transformation, Loading) on six data tables in five formats: Google Sheets, Excel, CSV, a database, and a website table.

-We need to answers below to find main goal:
+**We need to answers below to find main goal:**

+1. What does raw data look like?

+2. How do I know if I need to etl data? and why?

+3. What if the data is misformatted?

+4. What if there is missing data?

+5. How to combine data from files?

+6. How to load files?